wazo-platform/wazo-doc/source/administration/fax/fax.rst

 --------------------------

 If you want to receive faxes from XiVO, you need to add incoming calls definition with the `Application` destination and the `FaxToMail` application for every DID you want to receive faxes from.

-This apply even if you want the action to be different from sending an email, like putting it on a FTP server.
+This applies even if you want the action to be different from sending an email, like putting it on a FTP server.
 You'll still need to enter an email address in these cases even though it won't be used.

-Note that, as usual when adding incoming call definitions,, you must first define the incoming call range in the used context.
+Note that, as usual when adding incoming call definitions, you must first define the incoming call range in the used context.

 .. figure:: images/Fax_recv_adding.png